carissalow/rapids/docs/index.md

 Reproducible Analysis Pipeline for Data Streams (RAPIDS) allows you to process smartphone and wearable data to [extract](features/feature-introduction.md) and [create](features/add-new-features.md) **behavioral features** (a.k.a. digital biomarkers), [visualize](visualizations/data-quality-visualizations.md) mobile sensor data, and [structure](workflow-examples/analysis.md) your analysis into reproducible workflows.

 RAPIDS is open source, documented, multi-platform, modular, tested, and reproducible.
-At the moment, we support [data streams](datastreams/data-streams-introduction) logged by smartphones, Fitbit wearables, and Empatica wearables in collaboration with the [DBDP](https://dbdp.org/).
+At the moment, we support [data streams](datastreams/data-streams-introduction) logged by smartphones, Fitbit wearables, and Empatica wearables (the latter in collaboration with the [DBDP](https://dbdp.org/)).

 !!! tip "Where do I start?"